bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Adding a new column object should cause the body of the data table to re-render to include the new columns

+- [ ] Having trouble when changing page with client routing: the edit and monitor pages don't load properly.
+- [ ] Display the relevant baseline value in the input row
+- [ ] Display the relevant next milestone value in the input row